DilrukshiManjula07/Vrinda-Store-Data-Analysis-Dashboard/README.md

 - Order date, value, and quantity

 ## Business Questions (KPIs)
-1.Compare total Sales vs. Orders using a combined chart 2.Identify the month with the highest sales and orders 3.Analyze purchase behavior by gender
+- Compare total Sales vs. Orders using a combined chart
+- Identify the month with the highest sales and orders
+- Analyze purchase behavior by gender
-4.Review different order status types
+- Review different order status types
-5.List the Top 10 states contributing to total sales 6.Study the relationship between age and gender by order count 7.Determine which sales channel contributed the most 8.Find the highest selling product category 9.Calculate the percentage of orders delivered
+- List the Top 10 states contributing to total sales
+- Study the relationship between age and gender by order count
+- Determine which sales channel contributed the most
+- Find the highest selling product category
+- Calculate the percentage of orders delivered

 ## Process
 - Verified dataset for missing values, anomalies, and inconsistencies